Cather-Zhang/OS3013/5/readme.txt

     Our scan function implements Hillis Steele Scan executed with multiple threads.
     First, in main thread, we read the arguments and save "total number of elements" and "number of threads" as global variables.
 Each thread will execute Hillis Steele algorithm on a chunk of the array, which is determined by the total size and number of trheads.
-    We allocate two arrays for read (in) and write (out) for the later Hillis Steele Scan algorithm, and the input array is read and copied to the "in" array.
+    We allocate an array of three arraies for the later Hillis Steele Scan algorithm, and the initial input array arr[0] is read.
+    The design of doing out cross addition is that we use three arrays, and we index loop it to read and write. (e.g. arr[1]read, arr[2]write; then in the next cross addition, arr[2]read and arr[0]write)

     Then, we have a loop, in which we create each thread.
 The argument pointer we pass in is different for each thread, which stores the value of the starting index of the chunk in the array the thread will executing on.